 Is the GRE test difficult like the GMAT?
 If this is a question that has occurred to you, then let’s tell you the answer is yes.
 The GRE is an equally challenging exam, however, it is not impossible to get a good score if prepared well enough.
-In this guide, we will tell you what makes the GRE test difficult and the steps you should follow to ace it.
+In this guide, we answer your question – how difficult is GRE?
+Furthermore, we also provide steps you should follow to ace it.
 But before that, let’s give you an overview of the exam.

 What is the GRE Exam?

 The GRE or Graduate Record Examination is an advanced test used for business school programs and graduate school programs.
 It is a computer-based, multiple-choice, standardized exam and is a requirement for admission to graduate business programs (MBA) and graduate programs globally.

 If you plan to take the exam, then your first step is the GRE test registration, which can be done on the ETS website.
 Once you have registered, you are free to choose from the available GRE test dates.
 The exam is available throughout the year, however, from the month of October to December there might be limited slots available.
 So, plan wisely.